5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Safeguard your sales

 Another way to prevent fraud and protect your sales is to do basic research about the buyer, like looking through buyers’ profiles and paying attention to feedback and reviews.
-You might also consider verifying shipping addresses or insuring high-value items for added security.
-Let’s break it down a bit:
+You might also consider verifying shipping addresses or insuring high-value items for added security:

 • Before engaging in transactions, research buyers’ profiles, ratings, and reviews.
 Be wary of new accounts, low feedback scores, or negative reviews, as they may indicate potential scammers.

-• Always ship to the verified addresses provided by PayPal.
+• Always ship to the verified addresses provided by the platform.
 Scammers often request alternative addresses or international shipping, which can increase the risk of fraudulent activities.
 You might want to use the shipping options PayPal offers.

 • Consider insuring high-value items to protect yourself from potential financial losses.
 Insuring your shipments provides an additional layer of security in case of delivery disputes or theft.